jobanpreet495/Text2SQL/README.md

 app.py is the API .
 It has two functionalities:
 * First , it takes user question and return SQL query
-* Second, it takes user question and return natural answer .
+* Second, it takes user question and return sql response .

 ### How to use it
 ###### Setup Python Environment